REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations: Empirical Results

 \textbf{Expertise Learning Rate.} Table~\ref{tab:lr_ablation} ablates the expertise scalar learning rate $\eta_\omega$ with the model learning rate fixed at $5{\times}10^{-5}$.
 Low values ($\eta_\omega \leq 0.05$) cause severe degradation, most notably on PIQA ($40.91\%$ at $\eta_\omega{=}0.01$), because the expertise scalars adapt too slowly to influence training before the model has already absorbed the noise.
 Performance stabilises at $\eta_\omega \geq 0.1$ for most datasets, with PIQA requiring $\eta_\omega{=}0.5$ to fully recover, as the expertise scalars must adapt quickly enough to influence the model before it converges to a noisy solution.

 \textbf{Number of Annotators.} Table~\ref{tab:ablation_num_annotators} reports accuracy as the number of annotators grows from $N{=}3$ to $N{=}10$ under Dist.~\circnum{3}. \textsc{realm} outperforms \textsc{noisy} across all datasets and annotator counts, demonstrating that the method scales reliably as the annotator pool grows.
-As $N$ increases, the expertise values are spread uniformly from $\beta{=}0.9$ down to $\beta{=}0.1$ across more annotators, introducing a larger number of intermediate-reliability annotators that are harder to distinguish from one another, which explains the modest drop in average $\Delta$ from $+5.93\%$ ($N{=}3$) and $+5.98\%$ ($N{=}5$) to $+5.01\%$ ($N{=}10$).
+As $N$ increases, annotator expertise values are placed on a uniform grid from $\beta{=}0.9$ down to $\beta{=}0.1$, i.e.\ $\beta_i = 0.9 - i \cdot \tfrac{0.8}{N-1}$ for $i = 0, \ldots, N-1$, introducing a larger number of intermediate-reliability annotators with smaller pairwise differences in expertise that are harder to distinguish from one another.
+This explains the modest drop in average $\Delta$ from $+5.93\%$ ($N{=}3$) and $+5.98\%$ ($N{=}5$) to $+5.01\%$ ($N{=}10$).
 Despite this, the gains remain consistent across all annotator counts, confirming that \textsc{realm} is robust to larger annotator pools.